Indigenous psychology: Indigenous psychology movement

-Each individual indigenous culture maintains their own emic explanations for, and solutions to, their own psychological and behavioral issues.
+Each individual indigenous culture maintains its own emic explanations for, and solutions to, their own psychological and behavioral issues.
 Western psychology needs to shift over and learn to understand the indigenous cultures in their own setting, as Allwood and Berry state, "…the science has a dual responsibility: to understand people in their own terms, and to search for general principles of human behavior.
 The development of an [indigenous psychology] is valuable in its own right, but they may also collectively serve as building blocks in creating a more general psychology."

 In South Africa, specifically, apartheid was a major downfall for their psychology.
 This period in time intentionally neglected and isolated the field of psychology. "...in 1948 the Afrikaner National Party gained power and created the system of apartheid to maintain control over the country’s social, economic, and political system".

 In India-Asian psychology, there are three strands of psychology which are defined by Rao (1988):